-A resolution to reappoint KPMG LLP as auditor will be proposed at the forthcoming Annual General Meeting.
+A resolution to reappoint KPMG LLP as Auditor will be proposed at the forthcoming Annual General Meeting.

-b) Statement as to Disclosure of Information to the Auditor
+b) Statement as to disclosure of information to the Auditor

-The Directors who were in office on the date of approval of these financial statements have confirmed that, as far as they are aware, there is no relevant audit information of which the auditor is unaware.
-Each of the Directors have confirmed that they have taken all the steps that they ought to have taken as Directors in order to make themselves aware of any relevant audit information and to establish that it has been communicated to the auditor.
+The Directors who were in office on the date of approval of these financial statements have confirmed that, as far as they are aware, there is no relevant audit information of which the Auditor is unaware.
+The Directors have each confirmed that they have taken all the steps that they ought to have taken as Directors in order to make themselves aware of any relevant audit information and to establish that it has been communicated to the Auditor.